Everest Base Camp Trek Map

-Most of the part of the trek, you will hike to places over 3000 meters.
+For most of the part of the trek, you will hike to places over 3000 meters.
 So, you will spend your time acclimatizing as well.
-However, there are other trekking options in the Everest region like 3 passes trek, Everest Base Camp and Gokyo lake.
-So, the altitude gained, the duration and length of the trek will depend upon the trekking packages.
+However, there are other trekking options in the Everest region like 3 passes trek, Everest Base Camp, and Gokyo lake.
+So, the altitude gained, the duration, and the length of the trek will depend upon the trekking packages.

-Like any other alternative routes, the traditional Everest Base Camp trek 14 days takes offers you an adventurous hike in the Everest region.
-The splendid trek takes you through mountain passes and high elevation terrains of the Everest region.
+Like any other alternative route, the traditional Everest Base Camp trek 14 days takes offers you an adventurous hike in the Everest region.
+The splendid trek takes you through mountain passes and high-elevation terrains of the Everest region.

 Here, we have listed the altitude you will gain at various notable places during the course of your Everest Base Camp trek.

 Places along with the beginning of the trek

 You will come across an abundance of Tea houses along the trail as you commence your trek from Lukla.
 The trail will gradually ascend upwards to the Dudh Kosi valley up to the famous Namche Bazaar 3,438m.

 Further ahead, you will pass Phakding 2,610m and Monjo 2,835m and hike on toward the entrance of the Sagarmatha National Park at the Jorsale checkpoint.